ebryerwork/icds_docs/docs/software/installing-from-source/custom-modules.md

+# Creating custom module files

+ICDS uses the lmod Environmental Module system.
 The contents of a modulefile are:

 - "whatis" directives,
 that supply information for `module info` and `module spider`;